jpedrosa/sua/docs/Time.md

 P.S.
 I am finishing writing this code as I'm writing this post.
 In fact I just fixed an issue caused by one of my recent changes to make the Time class be local time by default.
 I will commit the fix together with this article if you want to see it.
-And above all, you're welcome to help me to fix any other issues or to make the Time class even better!
+And above all, you're welcome to help me fix any other issues or to make the Time class even better!
 Cheers!